appdev-lessons/deploying-to-render/content.md

     name: MYAPPNAME # the name of this service, eg your app name
     env: ruby # this app is written in ruby
     plan: free # make sure to set this to free or you'll get billed $$$
-    buildCommand: "./bin/render-build.sh"
+    buildCommand: "render-build.sh"
-    startCommand: "./bin/render-start.sh"
+    startCommand: "render-start.sh"
 ```

 <aside markdown="1">
 For more complex applications, you might define additional resources like databases or Redis servers that need to be deployed together.
 Checkout [this render.yaml file](https://render.com/docs/deploy-rails#use-renderyaml-to-deploy) for a Ruby on Rails app with a Postgresql database.
 </aside>

 #### Build scripts

-Now, we need to create two files referenced in `render.yaml`: `render-build.sh` and `render-start.sh`.
+Now, we need to create two files referenced in `render.yaml`: `bin/render-build.sh` and `bin/render-start.sh`.
+Create those two files in your repository.
 Copy and paste this contents into those files.

-`./bin/render-build.sh`:
+`bin/render-build.sh`:

 ```
 #!/usr/bin/env bash
 # exit on error